0xbb/android_apkzip/README.md

 * to consume free space on the `/system` partition rather than `/data` so that end-user space isn't wasted.

+The MIT License applies to this work; please refer to the LICENSE file.

 ### Prerequisites

 The ZIP can be prepared either on a rooted Android device or by any user